bathtime/bcachefs-rollback/README.md

 # Features:

-- Easily boot snapshots, main /, or another directory
+- Easily boot snapshots, main root /, @root, or another directory
-- Recover root snapshots
+- Recover root snapshots instantly
 - Mount any boot circumstance in tmpfs or overlay mode (squashfs functionality coming soon!)
 - Turn a r/o snapshot into a r/w snapshot on the fly